 Here's how the formula looks in Excel.
 I place the formula on separate lines for readability.
 (Alt + Enter)

 Once you've created the crazy calculation for financial year beginning 6th April, you'll need to work that into your financial month calculation.
 We can use a couple of methods.
 One is to split the year into 13 Periods of 28 days.
 As a word of explanation, this would equate to 13 periods of 28 days and the last period would be known as "Yearday" or Yearday2 in the case of a leap year.
-(This I think I will cover in another tutorial).
-Alternatively, you can use the following calculation:
+(Here is a blog about the 13 period year.).

 =TEXT(A2,"mmm") & " " & IF(AND(MONTH(A2)<=4,DAY(A2)<6),YEAR(A2)-1 & "/" & RIGHT(YEAR(A2),2),YEAR(A2) & "/" & RIGHT(YEAR(A2)+1,2))